-Over the last fifteen years, there has been a major expansion in network interconnections, running parallel to the enormous expansion of the global Internet.
+Over the last twenty years, there has been a major expansion in network interconnections, running parallel to the enormous expansion of the global Internet.
 This expansion includes new data center facilities being developed to house network equipment.
 Some of those data centers have attracted massive numbers of networks, in no small part due to the thriving Internet exchange points that operate within them.

 Unfortunately for some networks, transferring data is not always without cost.
-For example, large networks with relatively equal market share are more likely to peer with other large networks but may charge transit costs to smaller networks.
-In a single IxP, member company may have different arrangements with several different members.
-In instances like this, a company may configure their routing protocols to make sure that they optimize for reduced costs using a protocol called BGP.
+For example, large networks with relatively equal market share are more likely to peer with other large networks but may charge smaller networks for the peering service.
+In a single IXP, a member company may have different arrangements with several different members.
+In instances like this, a company may configure their routing protocols to make sure that they optimize for reduced costs or reduced latency using the BGP protocol.

-Across an IxP's local network, different providers are able to create one-to-one connections using the BGP protocol.
+Across an IXP's local network, different providers are able to create one-to-one connections using the BGP protocol.
 This protocol was created to allow disparate networks to announce their IP addresses to each other plus the IP addresses that they have provided connectivity to downstream (i.e. their customers).
 Once two networks set up a BGP session, their respective routes are exchanged and traffic can flow directly between them.
-Cloudflare CDN